krisjowen/rockpaperscissorsfirewater/README.md

 - [Balsamiq](https://balsamiq.com/) - the wireframes for this project were constructed using Balsamiq
 - [Git](https://git-scm.com/) - Git was utilised for version control via Gitpod
 - [Github](https://www/github.com) - utilised to store the various versions of the project uploaded via Gitpot
-- [Tiny PNG](https://tinypng.com/) - used to compress images and reduce their file size
 - [Auto Prefixer](https://autoprefixer.github.io/) - this site helps with browser compatibility by adding different browser prefixed to the style.css file where required